cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 - This drone shoots a continuous beam on its target.
 - The drone is accurate, however, it is weak at keeping its lock on consistently.
 - The drone will appear in Stage 3 and onwards.
+- The drone will spawn more in Sky Meadow.
 - Options also copy this drone's attacks.

 ![Laser Drone](https://puu.sh/GS59f.png)